tediousjs/node-mssql/README.md

 __Arguments__

 * **procedure** - Name of the stored procedure to be executed.
-* **callback(err, recordsets, returnValue)** - A callback which is called after execution has completed, or an error has occurred.
+* **callback(err, recordsets, returnValue)** - A callback which is called after execution has completed, or an error has occurred. `returnValue` is also accessible as property of recordsets.

 __Example__